marzdrel/diffickens/_posts/2020-08-16-back-your-enums-with-enums.markdown

 what the query is doing.
 There is no hidden meaning, no need to reference identifiers in other places.

-One serious drawback to this apporach is of course the storage used.
-With enums you can just juse `smallint` type (because you wont need more than 65k different enum values anyway).
+One serious drawback to this approach is of course the storage used.
+With enums you can just use `smallint` type (because you wont need more than 65k different enum values anyway).
 This will consume just 2 bytes per row of your table.
 Strings on the other hand will much more space depending on how long identifiers will you use.

-If your table stores milions+ of records and you need an enum there, you might want to sacrifice readability to save some space.
+If your table stores millions+ of records and you need an enum there, you might want to sacrifice readability to save some space.

-Another issue with string based enums raise when you tend to manualy encode the values in queries.
+Another issue with string based enums raise when you tend to manually encode the values in queries.
 Typo in long identifier sometimes gets unnoticed as you just get no rows as the result.
 Even though same might happen with integers, it happens to me a lot more often with string based enums.